matacoder/senior/README.md

 ```

 # OOP in Python

+## SOLID
+In software engineering, SOLID is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible, and maintainable.
+The principles are a subset of many principles promoted by American software engineer and instructor Robert C. Martin, first introduced in his 2000 paper Design Principles and Design Patterns.

+The SOLID ideas are

+- The single-responsibility principle: "There should never be more than one reason for a class to change."
+In other words, every class should have only one responsibility.
+- The open–closed principle: "Software entities ... should be open for extension, but closed for modification."
+- The Liskov substitution principle: "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."
+See also design by contract.
+- The interface segregation principle: "Many client-specific interfaces are better than one general-purpose interface."
+- The dependency inversion principle: "Depend upon abstractions, not concretions."

+The SOLID acronym was introduced later, around 2004, by Michael Feathers.

+## The four basics of object-oriented programming

+- Encapsulation - binding the data and functions which operate on that data into a single unit, the class

+- Abstraction - treating a system as a “black box,” where it’s not important to understand the gory inner workings in order to reap the benefits of using it.

+- Inheritance - if a class inherits from another class, it automatically obtains a lot of the same functionality and properties from that class and can be extended to contain separate code and data.
+A nice feature of inheritance is that it often leads to good code reuse since a parent class’ functions don’t need to be re-defined in any of its child classes.

+- Polymorphism - Because derived objects share the same interface as their parents, the calling code can call any function in that class’ interface.
+At run-time, the appropriate function will be called depending on the type of object passed leading to possibly different behaviors.

 ## abstract base class

 They make sure that derived classes implement methods and properties dictated in the abstract base class.